Joined Stern 2018

 Leonard N. Stern School of Business

-Professor Hur’s research interests include goals and motivations, incentives, and individual and organizational decision-making.
-She examines how individuals' motivation and cognition are shaped by environmental factors, including rewards, social comparison, and organizational decisions, employing a multi-method approach with field studies, laboratory experiments, and archival data.
-Her work has been published in top academic journals in the field of Management, Marketing, and Psychology: Journal of Personality and Social Psychology, Journal of Experimental Psychology: General, Organizational Behavior and Human Decision Processes, and Journal of Consumer Research.
-Her research has been profiled in The New York Times, The Wall Street Journals, Forbes, The Harvard Business Review, and many other media outlets.
+Professor Hur’s research interests include motivation, incentives, and organizational decision-making.
+She examines how individuals' motivation and cognition are shaped by their organizational environment, which includes factors such as rewards, relationships, and social comparison.
+Utilizing a multi-method approach, she employs field studies, laboratory experiments, and archival data.
+Her work has been published in leading academic journals across the fields of Management, Marketing, and Psychology.
+These include the Journal of Personality and Social Psychology, Journal of Applied Psychology, Organizational Behavior and Human Decision Processes, Journal of Experimental Psychology: General, Journal of Consumer Research, and Personality and Social Psychology Bulletin.
+Her research has been featured in The New York Times, The Wall Street Journal, Forbes, The Harvard Business Review, and other prominent media outlets.

 PhD, Management and Organizations, 2018

 Northwestern University, Kellogg School of Management